Pythagus/java-messenger/README.md

 - Manage unreachable host

 ### Optional
+- Make only 1 fixed port and the others variable.

 ## Contributing
 The project is currently maintained by Maud Pennetier and Damien Molina, students at INSA Toulouse, France.